davidxv15/Chat-App/README.md

 The app features a bulletin section where quotes or important messages appear.
 These are randomly selected from a custom collection of admin-updated quotes.
 * **Logout**:
 You can log out at any time using the "Logout" button in the top-right corner.
 Closing the browser window or being inactive for 4 hours will also log you out automatically.
+* **Auto-Reconnection:** If the WebSocket disconnects due to network issues, the app will attempt to **automatically reconnect** instead of logging you out.

 ### Technology Used:
 **Frontend:**